yalematta/WomenWhoCode/README.md

 * [ ] Member will go through a personalization flow that is persisted via parse
   * [ ] Personalization flow will include 3 views questions with checkbox options (you can check on or many)
-    * [ ] Engineering area of interest: Architecture, Security, Data Science/ Analytics, Opensource, Other (will be a text box)
+    * [X] Engineering area of interest: Architecture, Security, Data Science/ Analytics, Opensource, Other (will be a text box)
-    * [ ] What do you hope to get out of WWCode: enhance technical skills, leadership skills, career development e.g. negotiation, interviewing…, friends and professional network, other (will be text box)
+    * [X] What do you hope to get out of WWCode: enhance technical skills, leadership skills, career development e.g. negotiation, interviewing…, friends and professional network, other (will be text box)
-    * [ ] What skill-set level would you say you are currently: Advanced technical 3+, Intermediate technical 1-3 years, Beginner technical under 1 year, other (will be text box)
+    * [X] What skill-set level would you say you are currently: Advanced technical 3+, Intermediate technical 1-3 years, Beginner technical under 1 year, other (will be text box)
 * [ ] Member will be taken to a view where they can click an option to create an account via github oauth or with email
-  * [ ] When a member clicks on sign up with email, render a view so a member can sign up with email, persist locally and on the server via parse
+  * [X] When a member clicks on sign up with email, render a view so a member can sign up with email, persist on the server via parse
   * [ ] When a member clicks sign up with github, take member through github oauth sign up flow (https://developer.github.com/v3/oauth_authorizations/)
     * [ ] On successful log in we will push the Member data and personalization